 The archives of Richard Crossman

-Crossman's archives also include a diary kept during May 1945, whilst in Germany, including Crossman's comments on his return to Frankfurt, a city he had lived in during 1930, observations on meetings with German civilians, and a description of Dachau concentration camp, shortly after liberation
+Crossman's archives also include a diary kept during May 1945Link opens in a new window, whilst in Germany, including Crossman's comments on his return to Frankfurt, a city he had lived in during 1930, observations on meetings with German civilians, and a description of Dachau concentration camp, shortly after liberation

 The archives of Victor Gollancz, publisher